 7 Winter Home Improvement Tips to Save You Money and Energy In the Cold Season

-This year’s record breaking summer high temperatures and general worrisome warming trend don’t necessarily mean that the coming winter will be a walk in the park.
-Before the cold weather strikes, get your home buttoned up and ready for it with our expert hands-on game plan , which will not only make your home more comfortable and energy efficient, but save you some money while you’re at it.
+Just because we’ve had record high temperatures in the past several years and general worrisome warming trend doesn’t mean that winters are going to get any easier in the Northeast.
+Now that cold weather is upon us, get your home buttoned up and ready for it with our expert hands-on game plan , which will not only make your home more comfortable and energy efficient, but save you some money while you’re at it.
 From big changes that will knock hundreds of dollars off your energy bill to smaller ones that need just a bit of elbow grease and a few materials from your local hardware store, we’ll show you what you need to get the job done!
 So no matter if you rent or own your house, check out these 7 handy tips that we promise will make a real difference in keeping you warm and your energy bill manageable this winter.

 Before we get into the nitty-gritty, we should mention that the best way to get your home operating at its maximum efficiency is to hire a professional BPI certified energy rater to evaluate your spaces.
 This person will conduct what’s called an “energy audit” and he or she will test your home for energy losses and safety issues, and generate a detailed report highlighting what your home’s issues are.
 With a report in hand you can easily target and prioritize exactly what you need to do , and what you can afford to do.